Board of Directors 2019-20

 As a student, Todd was a leader in the Undergraduate Student Association Council (USAC), Office of Residential Life (ORL), Student Alumni Association (SAA), and a founding father of the Pi Kappa Phi Fraternity.
 Todd received the UCLA Chancellor’s Service Award at graduation.
 He remained involved as an Alumni Scholar Mentor, Alumni Representative for USAC, co-chair of Lambda Alumni Network, and Advocate (President) of the Order of the Golden Bruin (OGB).
 He regularly participates in a number of Alumni Association programs, including Dinner for 12 Strangers, Interview with a Bruin, and Entertainment Networking Night.
 This is his second term with the UCLA Alumni Association Board.
 In addition to his UCLA degree in political science, Todd holds an MBA from the George Washington School of Business.

-Todd is a Gold Legacy member of the Alumni Association.
+Todd is a Gold Member of the Alumni Association.

 Connect with Todd on UCLA ONE.